35K

 Flight Duration: 15 minutes (approx.)

-Now, you fly from the highest point one can reach in the Everest region without a climbing permit to the hotel considered to be at the highest altitude in the world.
+You fly from the highest point one can reach in the Everest region without a climbing permit to the hotel at the world's highest altitude.
 This is a journey from Kala Patthar to Hotel Everest View.

 You descend the route on a helicopter, witnessing the spellbinding views of the Khumbu Glacier, Gorakshep, different monasteries, as well as the never-ending views of mountain ranges.